elementary/actions/gettext-template/README.md

 ### Specifying a translation branch name

-By default, this action will use a branch named 'master' to to push the changes.
-The branch name can be set via the `translation_branch` input.
+By default, this action will use the default configured branch to to push the changes.
+The branch name can be forced via the `translation_branch` input.
 Example:

 ```yaml
 with: